-- Ocean western boundary current variability (WBC).
-In pure wind-driven barotropic shallow-water models, the bifurcation structure consists of an imperfect pitchfork bifurcation followed by several Hopf bifurcations containing two types of modes: Rossby modes and socalled gyre modes.
-These gyre modes are eventually responsible for homoclinic orbits which lead to ultralow-frequency behavior (see chap.
-5 in Dijkstra, 2005).
-When another layer is added, baroclinic instabilities lead to a range of normal modes (Simonnet et al., 2003) which all destabilize.
-Hence the eventual emergent behavior is induced by their collective interactions.
-Such behavior can lead to low-frequency behavior in the statistical steady state which has been referred to as the turbulent oscillator (Berloff et al., 2007). - Midlatitude atmospheric variability (MAV).
-Analysis of barotropic spatially extended models of midlatitude atmospheric flows has shown that there are many (highly) unstable equilibria (Legras and Ghil, 1983; Crommelin, 2003).
+- Ocean western boundary current variability (WBC): In pure wind-driven barotropic shallow-water models, the bifurcation structure consists of an imperfect pitchfork bifurcation followed by several Hopf bifurcations containing two type types of modes: Rossby modes and so-called gyre modes.
+These gyre modes are eventually responsible for homoclinic orbits which lead to ultra-low frequency behavior (see chapter 5 in Dijkstra (2005)).
+When another layer is added, baroclinic instabilities lead to a range of normal modes (Simonnet et al., 2003) which all destabilize and hence the eventual emergent behavior is induced by their collective interactions.
+Such behavior can lead to low-frequency behavior in the statistical steady state which has been referred to as the turbulent oscillator (Berloff et al., 2007). - Midlatitude atmospheric variability (MAV): Analysis of barotropic spatially extended models of midlatitude atmospheric flows has shown that there are many (highly) unstable equilibria (Legras and Ghil, 1983; Crommelin, 2003).
 Also here the resulting variability occurs through a collective interaction and low-frequency variability emerges in the statistical equilibrium state (Crommelin et al., 2004).
 Approaches to understand the dynamics on the attractor have been proposed through transfer operator methods (Tantet et al., 2015).

 The cases briefly described above are examples of strongly nonlinear systems, where the nonlinearities occur in the momentum advection and where the mean state is strongly modified through rectification.
-Of course, there are many more examples of such geophysical systems, in particular on timescales up to interannual both in the ocean (internal waves) and the atmosphere (weather).
+Of course, there are many more examples of such geophysical systems, in particular on time scales up to interannual both in the ocean (internal waves) and the atmosphere (weather).

-4 Discussion and outlook
+4 Discussion and Outlook

 In this paper, I have given a short overview of results of studies where continuation methods were applied to spatially extended climate models.
-My interpretation of these results is that there are climate variability phenomena that can be attributed to low-order behavior; only one or a few spatial patterns are involved, associated with dominant feedbacks.
-Several of these studies have shown that successive instability behavior can also occur.
-This leads to a collective interaction between patterns that is eventually responsible for emergent variability in climate models.
-A summary of the different phenomena based on this distinction is provided in Fig. 6, with low-order phenomena (ENSO, AMO), emergent phenomena due to collective interactions (WBC, MAV) and tipping behavior (AMOC/DO, MIS).
+My interpretation of these results is that there are climate variability phenomena that can be attributed to

+5 low-order behavior; only one or a few number of spatial patterns are involved associated with dominant feedbacks.
+Several of these studies have also shown that also successive instability behavior can occur.
+This leads to a collective interaction between patterns that is eventually responsible for emerging emergent variability in climate models.
+A summary of the different phenomena based on this distinction is provided in Fig. 6, with low-order phenomena (ENSO, AMO), emergent phenomena due to collective interactions (WBC, AMV) and tipping behavior (AMOC/DO, MIS).
 With this information, I now come back to the two paradigms of climate variability, as mentioned in the introduction.